Punjab CM expresses regret, denies security lapse after PM cuts short visit | Politics

 Punjab Chief Minister Charanjit Singh Channi on Wednesday expressed regret after Prime Minister Narendra Modi had to cut short his visit to the state, but asserted that there was no security lapse.

+There was a sudden change in the PM's travel plan from Bathinda to Ferozepur and everything was handled by central agencies, he told reporters.

+''It is wrong to say that there was a security lapse,'' the CM said, stressing that the Punjab Police had limited role.

 ''The prime minister was to visit for the inauguration (of development projects) and address a political rally.
-We regret that he had to return due to the blockade en route,'' Channi told reporters here.
+We regret that he had to return due to the blockade en route,'' Channi told reporters.

 ''After all, he is the prime minister of the country.
 We respect him.
 There is a democratic system and federal system,'' said Channi.